kbab6aoo/HowToArticles/HowToArticles/varnishCache.md

 This subroutine is called after request is fetched from the backend.
 In this example, we are setting the TTL variable on the object to five minutes (`5m`).
 Values can be in seconds (`120s`), minutes (`2m`) or (`2h`).
 Your ideal TTL may vary dependending on how often the content of your site is updated, and the amount of traffic you need to handle.

 ## Take Varnish Live: Configure Web Traffic to Serve Cached Content
+Now that we have configured Varnish, use this section to make it your web server by swapping the ports your web server and Varnish listen on.
+As illustrated in the graphic below, all web traffic will be served from Varnish cache and refreshed every two minustes or the interval configured above:

 ![alt text](https://github.com/kbab6aoo/HowToArticles/blob/myRedHatPackageManager/HowToArticles/WebTrafficDiagram.png)

+To allow Varnish to communicate with our web server, we will nedd to modify